David Aardsma: Miami Marlins

-Miami Marlins/New York Mets
+New York Mets

-Desiring the best opportunity for playing time, Aardsma signed with the Miami Marlins, and was assigned to their Class AAA team.
-He opted out of his contract on May 15, 2013, after pitching in ten games for the New Orleans Zephyrs.

 On May 20, 2013, Aardsma signed a minor league deal with the New York Mets.
 After pitching in eight games for the Triple-A Las Vegas 51s, he was promoted to the Mets on June 8, 2013.
 He appeared in 43 games for the Mets with a 4.31 ERA and a 2–2 record.
+He became a free agent following the season.

-Cleveland Indians/St. Louis Cardinals
+Cleveland Indians

-Aardsma signed a minor league deal with the Cleveland Indians on January 23, 2014.
+On January 23, 2014, Aardsma signed a minor league deal with the Cleveland Indians.
 He was released on March 21, 2014, after not making the team in spring training.

+St. Louis Cardinals

-Aardsma promptly signed another minor league deal, this time with the St. Louis Cardinals on March 26, 2014.
-He played in 35 games in the Cardinals farm system, mostly with the AAA Memphis Redbirds and was 4–1 with a 1.46 ERA and 11 saves.
+On March 26, 2014, Aardsma promptly signed a minor league deal with the St. Louis Cardinals.
+He played in 35 games in the Cardinals farm system, mostly with the Triple-A Memphis Redbirds, missing time after undergoing groin surgery.
+He finished the season going 4–1 with a 1.46 ERA and 11 saves.
+He became a free agent following the season on November 2.

 Los Angeles Dodgers

-Aardsma signed a minor league contract with the Los Angeles Dodgers on February 15, 2015, and was invited to spring training.
-He did not make the Dodgers opening day roster, and was instead assigned to the AAA Oklahoma City Dodgers.
+On February 19, 2015, Aardsma signed a minor league contract with the Los Angeles Dodgers and was invited to spring training.
+He did not make the Dodgers opening day roster, and was instead assigned to the Triple-A Oklahoma City Dodgers.
 In 20 games with Oklahoma City, he had a 2.41 ERA and 18 saves.
 He opted out of his contract on June 4 and became a free agent.

 Atlanta Braves

-On June 6, 2015, Aardsma signed a minor league contract with the Atlanta Braves.
+On June 7, 2015, Aardsma signed a minor league contract with the Atlanta Braves.
 He was added to the Major League roster on June 9.
 He was designated for assignment on August 24 after compiling a 4.99 ERA in 33 games for the Braves.
 He was released on September 1 and never pitched again in the major leagues.